 I am a Senior Accredited Counsellor and Psychotherapist with the British Association for Counselling and Psychotherapy.
-I have been working privately and through many agencies, organisations and insurance companies for over 16 years.

 My main counselling practice is in the centre of Durham.
-This is very convenient as there is parking near by and I am walking distance from the station and many of the university colleges.
+This is very convenient as there is parking near by and I am walking distance from the station and many of the University Colleges.

-I can also see clients in a private practice in Crook depending on availability, though currently only Tuesdays.
+I also see clients in a private practice in Crook depending on availability, though currently only Tuesdays.
 If this is more convenient to you, please let me know.

 My work with clients is confidential and I work according to the code and ethics of the British Association of Counsellors and Psychotherapists (BACP).
 As a member of BACP I am bound by its ethical framework for good practise in Counselling and Psychotherapy and subject to the professional conduct procedure therein.